Walmart overhauls Jet.com as online business fails to deliver results

-WASHINGTON (Reuters) - Walmart Inc on Wednesday announced a sweeping overhaul at Jet.com, an e-commerce retailer it acquired in 2016 for $3.3 billion, and said it will eliminate the online business’s president.
+WASHINGTON (Reuters) - Walmart Inc on Wednesday announced a sweeping overhaul at Jet.com, an e-commerce start-up it acquired in 2016 for $3.3 billion, as the world’s largest retailer competes with Amazon and tries to grow its online revenue.

-Walmart said it will integrate Jet.com’s retail, technology, marketing, analytics and product teams with its own e-commerce business and current president of Jet, Simon Belsham, will leave in early August.
+Walmart said it will integrate Jet.com’s retail, technology, marketing, analytics and product teams with its own e-commerce business.
+The current president of Jet.com, Simon Belsham, will leave in early August.

-Walmart’s move reduces the scope and importance of Jet.com in its overall U.S. e-commerce ambitions of taking on Amazon.com Inc and growing its online revenue in the United States, according to interviews with six vendors, two consultants and three Walmart employees.
+Walmart’s move reduces the scope and importance of Jet.com in its overall U.S. e-commerce ambitions of taking on Amazon.com Inc, according to interviews with six vendors, two consultants and three Walmart employees.

 Jet.com, which was expected to boost Walmart’s reach particularly with city dwellers and millennial shoppers, has not lived up to the retailer’s expectations of becoming a driver for online grocery sales and growing market share in urban areas, the sources added.